mahdix/exampledriven.com/content/_index.md

 **Welcome to ExampleDriven!**

-This website is for coders get started with learning a new language or busy developer who do not have time to read tons of cryptic manuals.
+This website is to help coders get started with learning a new language or busy developer who do not have time to read tons of cryptic manuals.

 # Objective